DivanDesign/jQuery.ddUrl/README.md

 	* Valid values: `mixed`

 * `jQuery.ddUrl.current.hashPath`
-	* Desctription: Hash path as array (if URL is set as somethink like `'https://example.com#/some/path'`).
+	* Desctription: Hash path as array (if URL is set as something like `'https://example.com#/some/path'`).
 	* Valid values:
 		* `array`
 		* `[]`